JonathanGithumbi/JonathanGithumbi/README.md

 - 👋 Hi, I’m Jonathan M Githumbi
-- 👀 I'm an Information Technology Graduate with a passion for software development i like building systems that solve real world problems, and personal systems that are just for fun
+- 👀 I'm an Information Technology Graduate with and i love software development.
-- I develop web applications in Django and Codeigniter
+- Currently focused on Web Application Development using Django(✨favorite) and Codeigniter.
+- Open to learning about developing software for different platforms(IoT, Mobile, Desktop, Embedded Systems, etc...).
 - 📫 How to reach me jonathan.m.githumbi@gmail.com
 - LinkedIn: www.linkedin.com/in/jonathan-m-g-659760233
 <!---